greg-raven/grus/_posts/2017-12-18-oppose-the-26-billion-dream-act.md

 ---
 title: 'Oppose the $26 billion DREAM Act'
-date: '2017-12-18T09:35:55-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Representative Paul Cook'
+- Representative Paul Cook
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
-    - 'Senator Kamala Harris'
+- Senator Kamala Harris
 ---

 The non-partisan Congressional Budget Office (CBO) has released its report on Sens.
-Lindsey Graham and Dick Durbin’s S. 1615, the DREAM Act.
+Lindsey Graham and Dick Durbin's S. 1615, the DREAM Act.
 The report shows that their legislation would add $26 billion to the deficit over a ten year period.
 According to the CBO:

 > "The bill would affect direct spending by conferring eligibility for federal benefits --- health insurance subsidies and benefits under Medicaid and the Supplemental Nutrition Assistance Program (SNAP), among others --- provided that those applicants met the other eligibility requirements for those programs."